 As you can see, the floors look like new.
 They have done a wonderful job looking after them.

-So, we have ample proof that Magic Oil is a wonderful, long lasting and beautiful finish system in all types of situations.
+We are super impressed with the looks, wear and durability of Pallmann Magic Oil floors.
+And we now have ample proof that Magic Oil is a wonderful, long lasting and beautiful finish system in all types of situations.

 If that’s the case, then…